Terms & Conditions of Business Use

 (a) either party shall give to the other written notice of the Dispute, setting out its nature and full particulars (Dispute Notice), together with relevant supporting documents.
 On service of the Dispute Notice, the parties shall attempt in good faith to resolve the Dispute;

-(b) if the parties are for any reason unable to resolve the Dispute within 21 days of service of the Dispute Notice, the parties agree to enter into mediation in good faith to settle the Dispute and will do so in accordance with [the Centre for Effective Dispute Resolution (CEDR) Model Mediation Procedure.
-Unless otherwise agreed between the parties within 14 working days of notice of the dispute, the mediator will be nominated by CEDR.
+(b) if the parties are for any reason unable to resolve the Dispute within 21 days of service of the Dispute Notice, the parties agree to enter into mediation in good faith to settle the Dispute.
+If the parties cannot agree on who the mediator should be, either party may ask the Law Society of New South Wales to appoint a mediator.
+The mediator will decide the time, place and rules for mediation.
+The parties agree to attend the mediation in good faith, to see to resolve the Dispute.
+The costs of the mediation will be shared equally between the parties.
 Nothing in this clause will be operated to prevent a party from seeking urgent injunctive relief or equitable relief from a court of appropriate jurisdiction.

-16.1 Promotional messages.
-You agree that you will ensure you have received the consumer's prior consent prior to us sending any promotional messages to the consumer.
+17.3 Promotional messages.
+You agree that you will ensure you have received your clients' prior consent prior to us sending any promotional messages to your clients.

-16.6 If a court finds part of these Terms illegal, the rest will continue in force.
-Each provision of these Terms operates separately.
+17.8 If a court finds part of these Terms illegal, the rest will continue in force.
+Each of the paragraphs of these Terms operates separately.
 If any court or relevant authority decides that any of them are unlawful, the remaining paragraphs will remain in full force and effect.

-16.10 If there is a problem with the services.
-If you have any questions or complaints about the services, please contact us using the details set out at the top of these Terms.
+17.12 If there is a problem with the services.
+If you have any questions or complaints about the services, please contact us.
+You can telephone our customer service team at 0208 1233965 or write to us at email@example.com or Virtual Recall, 7 Huxley Road, Guildford, GU2 7RE

-16.11 Which laws apply to these Terms and where legal proceedings can be commenced.
-These Terms are governed by the laws of England and Wales and you irrevocably and unconditionally submit to the exclusive jurisdiction of the English courts.
+17.13 Which laws apply to these Terms and where legal proceedings can be commenced.
+These Terms are governed by the laws of England and Wales and you irrevocably and unconditionally submit to the exclusive jurisdiction of the English courts